yaml/yaml-spec/spec/1.2.2/spec.md

 ## #.
 YAML History

-The YAML 1.0 specification was published in early 2004 by by Clark Evans, Oren Ben-Kiki, and Ingy döt Net after 3 years of collaborative design work through the yaml-core mailing list[^yaml-core].
+The YAML 1.0 specification was published in early 2004 by Clark Evans, Oren Ben-Kiki, and Ingy döt Net after 3 years of collaborative design work through the yaml-core mailing list[^yaml-core].
 The project was initially rooted in Clark and Oren's work on the